karma-runner/karma/docs/intro/03-troubleshooting.md

 You are having some problems with the great Karma?
 Look no further.
 Known problems and solutions are collected here so you don't have to figure them out again and again.

-If you can't find solution to your problem here, feel free to ask on the [mailing list].
+If you can't find any solution to your problem here, feel free to ask on the [mailing list].
 Before complaining, please make sure you are on the latest version.
+If you think you found a bug in Karma, please [submit an issue].
+Please, make sure to search the existing issues first.

 ## Windows